chanzuckerberg/cryoet-data-portal-backend/ingestion_tools/docs/dataset_config_validate.md

 # dataset_config_validate.py
 This script enables us to run dataset config validation checks on all (or a glob-specified) set of dataset config files.
-It will output a summary of the validation errors to `ingestion_tools/scripts/dataset_config_validate_errors`, with the original errors, and two summarized versions of the errors.
+It will output the full set of validation errors to `ingestion_tools/scripts/dataset_config_validate_errors`, while outputting a summary of the errors to stdout.

 ## One-time Setup
 Make sure you have at least python 3.11 installed.
 If you need to work with multiple versions of python, [pyenv](https://github.com/pyenv/pyenv) can help with that.